IntelliTect/AzureDevOps-Tools/module-migrators/migration-scripts/README.md

 Each migration defined under `Projects.csv` gets it's own folder where a copy of `base-configuration.json` is created and configured specifically for that migration.
 All of the migrations are nested under a folder dated with the migration run date set above.

 After the project directories are created for each project, the script preforms a migration for each project.

+# Migration Notes
+- default iteration path is not set a team
+- default area path is not set for a team

+# Set source to read only
+- set repos isDisabled flag to true (manually via UI this pass)
+- Move all members of Contributors to Readers. members of groups such as Project Admins, Build Admins, project Collection admins are not affected.
+Additionally, any specific user assignments will still be valid